nschonni/cordova-docs/articles/cordova-security/cordova-security-data.md

 <td align="left"><strong><a href="https://github.com/litehelpers/cordova-sqllite-storage">cordova-sqlite-storage</a></strong> + Web Crypto</td>
 <td align="left"><p>WebSQL is available on iOS and Android for storing data and can be combined with Web Crypto to store encrypted values in a the database.
 However, WebSQL is limited to 50mb on iOS.
 There are a set of plugins that use the same API to store data in a SQLite database without storage limits among other features.
 The edition of this plugin you select will depend on your needs: </p>
 <ul>
-<li><a href="https://github.com/litehelpers/cordova-sqlite-storage">cordova-sqlite-storage</a> - Base version of the SQLite storage plugin with Android and iOS support.</li>
+<li><a href="https://github.com/litehelpers/cordova-sqlite-storage">cordova-sqlite-storage</a> - Base version of the SQLite storage plugin with Android and iOS support.
+MIT licensed.</li>
-<li><a href="https://github.com/litehelpers/cordova-sqlite-ext">cordova-sqlite-ext</a> - SQLite plugin with added Windows 8.1 support (no Windows 10 yet).</li>
+<li><a href="https://github.com/litehelpers/cordova-sqlite-ext">cordova-sqlite-ext</a> - SQLite plugin with added Windows 8.1 support (no Windows 10 yet).
+MIT licensed.</li>
-<li><a href="https://github.com/litehelpers/cordova-sqlite-enterprise-free">cordova-sqlite-evfree</a> - An enhanced version of the SQLite plugin targeted at enterprises with additional features and the ability to step into a support contract.
-You will need to install this version of the plugin using the <strong>Git URI</strong>: https://github.com/litehelpers/cordova-sqlite-enterprise-free.git</li>
+<li><a href="https://github.com/litehelpers/cordova-sqlite-enterprise-free">cordova-sqlite-evfree</a> - An enhanced version of the SQLite plugin targeted at enterprises with additional features.
+GPL v3 or commercial licensed.
-<li><a href="https://github.com/litehelpers/cordova-sqlite-evfree-ext">cordova-sqlite-evfree-ext</a> - cordova-sqlite-evfree with added Windows 8.1 support (no Windows 10 yet).
 You will need to install this version of the plugin using the <strong>Git URI</strong>: https://github.com/litehelpers/cordova-sqlite-enterprise-free.git</li>
 <ul>
 </td>
 <td align="left">Android, iOS, Windows 8.1 (-ext versions)</td>